Falana Petitions EFCC, Seeks Probe of Fraudulent Fuel Importation, Smuggling of Products to Neighbouring Countries

 Kingsley Nwezeh in Abuja

-Foremost human rights lawyer, Mr Femi Falana (SAN), has called for the investigation of fuel importation by the Nigerian National Petroleum Corporation Limited (NNPCL) and the smuggling of petroleum products to neighbouring countries.
+Human rights lawyer, Mr. Femi Falana has called for the investigation of fuel importation by the Nigerian National Petroleum Company Limited (NNPCL) as well as smuggling of petroleum products to neighbouring countries.

-In a petition titled: “Request for Investigation into the Fraudulent Fuel Importation and Smuggling of Products to Neighbouring Countries”, dated September 15, 2022 and addressed to the Chairman of EFCC, Mr Abdulrasheed Bawa, Falana called for a probe of the corporation following the discrepancies in the daily consumption figures of PMS dished out by the agency at different fora and the indictment of the agency by the Ministry of Petroleum Resources and Nigeria Customs and Excise.
+In a petition titled: “Request for Investigation into the Fraudulent Fuel Importation and Smuggling of Products to Neighbouring Countries,” dated September 15, 2022 and addressed to the Chairman of EFCC, Mr Abdulrasheed Bawa, Falana called for a probe of the corporation following the discrepancies in the daily consumption figures of PMS dished out by the agency at different fora and the alleged indictment of the agency by the Ministry of Petroleum Resources and Nigeria Customs Service.

-“Barely 15 months later, the Group Managing Director of the Nigerian National Petroleum Corporation (NNPC) claimed that 38.2 million litres had grown to over 102 million litres per day, from an average of about 60 million litres per day.
-He blamed the astronomical rise in the consumption rate of Premium Motor Spirit on the growing activities of smugglers of the product”.
+“Barely 15 months later, the Group Managing Director of the NNPC claimed that 38.2 million litres had grown to over 102 million litres per day, from an average of about 60 million litres per day.
+He blamed the astronomical rise in the consumption rate of premium motor spirit on the growing activities of smugglers of the product.”

-The petition further noted that “at a public forum on June 24, 2021, Mr. Kyari announced that the NNPC had concluded arrangements to collaborate with the Economic and Financial Crimes Commission (EFCC), Department of State Services (DSS), Nigeria Police Force (NPF), Nigeria Customs Service (NCS), Nigeria Security and Civil Defence Corps (NSCDC) and other relevant security agencies to tackle the smuggling of petrol from Nigeria neighbouring countries.
+The petition further noted that, “at a public forum on June 24, 2021, Mr. Kyari announced that the NNPC had concluded arrangements to collaborate with the EFCC, Department of State Services (DSS), Nigeria Police Force (NPF), NCS, Nigeria Security and Civil Defence Corps (NSCDC) and other relevant security agencies to tackle the smuggling of petrol from Nigeria neighbouring countries.

 “Thus, on March 27, 2022, the Minister of State, Ministry of Petroleum Resources, Mr. Timpre Sylva said that,